 The site of course links to the parent site Smoke Free Future in which PMI outline their grand plan to stop producing cigarettes some time in the distant future – as well as ways you can quit smoking – with of course a push for visitors to try their Heat Not Burn products.

 However it’s the 4 page advert that’s upset health chiefs with some saying the whole thing is more than a little duplicitous on the part of PMI given the Big Tobacco company still promotes cigarettes outside of the UK.

-Cancer UK’s George Butterworth – the charity’s tobacco policy manager said:
+Cancer Research UK’s George Butterworth – the charity’s tobacco policy manager said:

 This is a staggering hypocrisy.
 The best way Philip Morris could help people to stop smoking is to stop making cigarettes.

 Meanwhile Deborah Arnott the chief executive of Action on Smoking and Health [ASH] suggested PMI was merely promoting their lit tobacco brands under the guise of harm reduction adding:

 The fact of the matter is that it can no longer do that in the UK, we’re a dark market where all advertising, promotion and sponsorship is banned, and cigarettes are in plain packs.

 So instead Philip Morris is promoting the company name which is inextricably linked with Marlboro.

 The New Nicotine Alliance Welcomes The PMI Funded Advert